Madame Louise-Elisabeth, Duchess of Parma - The Earth

-Madame Louise Elisabeth, Duchess of Parma – The Earth (in French: Madame Louise-Élisabeth de France, duchesse de Parme – La Terre) or Louise Elisabeth of France, as the element of Earth, is an oil painting by the French painter Jean-Marc Nattier, created in 1750.
+Madame Louise Elisabeth, Duchess of Parma – The Earth (in French: Madame Louise-Élisabeth de France, duchesse de Parme – La Terre) or Louise Elisabeth of France, as the element of Earth, is an oil on canvas painting by the French painter Jean-Marc Nattier, from 1750.

+History and description

 It is one of four paintings in the series of the Mesdames of France, daughters of King Louis XV, portrayed as the four elements: Louise-Elisabeth as Earth; Henriette-Anne as Fire; Marie Adélaïde as Air; and Victoire as Water.
 The works decorated a room in the Palace of Versailles, the residence of the French court at the time.

-Currently located at the São Paulo Museum of Art, Brazil, the painting, along with its series, was acquired in 1952 using funds from the National Congress of Brazil during the museum's establishment.
+Located at the São Paulo Museum of Art, Brazil, the painting, along with its series, was acquired in 1952 using funds from the National Congress of Brazil during the museum's establishment.

 Interestingly, Louise Elisabeth was the only daughter of Louis XV to marry — in 1765, she united with the Infante Philip of Spain, who later became Duke of Parma.
 Her descendants would end up having a direct connection with Brazilian history; Louise Elisabeth was the mother of Maria Luisa of Parma, Queen of Spain, who in turn was the mother of Carlota Joaquina of Spain, Queen of Portugal, Brazil and the Algarves, mother of Dom Pedro, the first emperor of Brazil.